-Our estimated future obligations consist of leases, royalties, purchase obligations, debt, and unrecognized tax benefits as of October 31, 2021.
+Our estimated future obligations consist of leases, royalties, purchase obligations, debt, and taxes as of April 30, 2022.
 Refer to Note 7 "Convertible Senior Notes," Note 8 "Leases," Note 9 "Commitments and Contingencies," and Note 11 "Income Taxes" to our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q.